daemonio/reddit-poster/README.md

 # More on Schedules

 To schedule a post you have 4 options: best, follow, anytime, +t[smhd].
 "Best" is explained below.
 "Follow" submit a post after the post above it.
-"Anytime" is the same as "immediately".
+"Anytime" is the same as immediately.

-"+t[smhd]" is the tradicional time schedule.
+"+t[smhd]" is the tradicional time scheduling.
 If you put +1h the post will be submitted after one hour from current time.
 Suffixes are 's', 'm', 'h', 'd' for seconds, minutes, hours and days, repectively.